Engineering Notes

 Graph-based agents mirror distributed computing patterns:

-Actor Model (Erlang, Akka): Each node is an “actor” that processes messages and maintains state—same as LangGraph nodes.
+Actor Model (Erlang, Akka): Each node is an “actor” that processes messages and maintains state, the same as LangGraph nodes.

 Event-Driven Architecture: Edges are event triggers, nodes are event handlers.
 This maps to Kafka streams, AWS Step Functions, and serverless workflows.